Kiuwan logo

 5. Communicate and report your findings succinctly (i.e., using graphs, charts, infographics, blogs)

 Using the right application security tools can be instrumental in presenting your ROI findings, as the right product should be complete with analytics features that can help you easily curate your conclusions.
-Kiuwan’s Static Application Security Testing (SAST) and Software Composition Analysis (SCA) not only help you identify vulnerabilities within your source code, but our intuitive dashboard enables you to discover your ROI savings so that you can present them to stakeholders.
+Kiuwan’s Static Application Security Testing (SAST) and Software Composition Analysis (SCA) help you identify vulnerabilities within your source code, and our intuitive dashboard enables you to discover your ROI savings to present them to stakeholders.

 Kiuwan Converts AppSec to Value

 Developers and security experts may be inclined to present their tools’ value regarding technical functions, but executives rarely think in those terms.
 Their objective is to make the most profitable decision available, so technical personnel must be able to articulate why their stack adds quantifiable business value.
 Otherwise, even their most strategic security proposals may be ignored — leaving their systems vulnerable.
 Kiuwan’s application security software possesses leading-edge functionalities to identify and remediate any vulnerabilities within your source code.
 It offers an intuitive analytics platform that can display the added value to stakeholders.
 Our Static Application Security Testing (SAST) and Software Composition Analysis (SCA) solutions scan proprietary and open-source code and are designed to help your team eliminate vulnerabilities.
 The result is more secure code, greater developer productivity, fewer data breaches, and other benefits.
-So reach out today for a free demo and let us show you how to enhance your AppSec ROI.
+Reach out today for a free demo

 Get Your FREE Demo of Kiuwan Application Security Today!